12Parker/12Parker.github.io/content/resume.md

 ---

-## P R O F I L E
+## PROFILE

-Full stack software developer with 3 years professional experience.
-Passionate about continuous learning and self-improvement.
-Currently developing an application to create photo timelines using React, GraphQL, and MongoDB.
+Full stack software developer with 3 years of professional experience and 4+ years of customer service experience.
+Enthusiastic about continuous learning and self-improvement.
+A driven, self-starter looking to deliver significant value to internal and external customers.

 ---

-## E D U C A T I O N
+## EDUCATION

 ### Bachelor of Technology | McMaster University | _2013 - 2017_